ansys/pymechanical/doc/source/examples/index.rst

 ========

 Here are examples using Mechanical with the ``ansys-mechanical-core`` library through an embedded instance or remote session.
-To see how the same example is implemented when using an embedded instance or remote session, refer to the `Embedding and Remote Session Example`_ below.

-.. grid:: 2
+.. grid:: 1
    :gutter: 2

    .. grid-item-card:: Embedding Examples